Enumeration of rooted 3-connected bipartite planar maps: Acknowledgements

 \section{Acknowledgements}

-We are very grateful to Mireille Bousquet-Mélou for useful comments, in particular for suggesting the method to obtain the minimal polynomials of $M_2(z,\nu)$ and $M_1(z,\nu)$.
+We thank the anonymous referee of a first version of this work for having noticed an error in our notion of maps rooted at a bichromatic edge, as well as several suggestions for improving the presentation of the paper.
+We are also very grateful to Mireille Bousquet-M\'elou for useful comments, in particular for suggesting the method to obtain the minimal polynomials of $M_1(z,\nu)$ and $M_2(z,\nu)$.

-M.N. and J.R. acknowledges the finantial support of the Spanish State Research Agency through projects MTM2017-82166-P, PID2020-113082GB-I00, the Severo Ochoa and María de Maeztu Program for Centers and Units of Excellence (CEX2020-001084-M), and the Marie Curie RISE research network 'RandNet' MSCA-RISE-2020-101007705.
-C. R. acknowledges support from the grant Beatriu de Pin\'os BP2020, funded by the H2020 COFUND project No 801370 and AGAUR (the Catalan agency for management of university and research grants).
+The authors acknowledge the financial support of the Spanish State Research Agency through projects MTM2017-82166-P, PID2020-113082GB-I00, and the Marie Curie RISE research network 'RandNet' MSCA-RISE-2020-101007705.
+Additionally, M.N. and J.R. acknowledge support from the Severo Ochoa and Mar\'ia de Maeztu Program for Centers and Units of Excellence (CEX2020-001084-M), and C.R. acknowledges support from the grant Beatriu de Pin\'os BP2019, funded by the H2020 COFUND project No 801370 and AGAUR (the Catalan agency for management of university and research grants).